Teaching and Administrative Experience

-- (2016-present).
+- (2016-2019).
 Outside Committee Member, Alaine Martaus’ Dissertation: Mentoring Literacy and Reading Engagement in the Nerdfighter Community.
 Chair: Dr. Kate McDowell.
-Other committee members Dr. Lori Kendall, Dr. Christine Jenkins, Dr. Carol Tilley all from GSLIS, the University of Illinois, Urbana-Champaign.
+Other committee members: Dr. Rachel Magee, and Dr. Christine Jenkins.
+Candidate successfully defended in April, 2019.

 - (2015-2016).
 Outside Committee Member, Norma Jones’ Dissertation: Drivers and Danica, Start Your Engines!
 The Case of Danica Patrick in NASCAR with co-chairs Dr. Theresa Walton-Fisette and Dr. Federico Subervi, Dr. Suzy D’Embeau, and Dr. William Kist.
 Candidate successfully defended in March, 2016.

 - (2012-2014).
 Outside Committee Member, Terry D. Benton’s Dissertation: The Availability of Award-Winning Multicultural Children’s and Young Adult Literature in Public Libraries in Northeast Ohio with Chair Dr. Wendy Kasten and Dr. William Bintz.
-Candidate successfully defended, December 2014.
+Candidate successfully defended in December, 2014.

 Master’s Thesis Committee Member

-- Outside Committee Member, Cori Ianeggi’s Master’s Thesis: Exploring Visitors’ Lived Experiences in Memorial Museums with Chair, Dr. Kiersten Latham, Dr. Karen Gracy, and Dr. Mindy Farmer.
-In-progress, 2015.
+- (2015).
+Outside Committee Member, Cori Ianeggi’s Master’s Thesis: Exploring Visitors’ Lived Experiences in Memorial Museums with Chair, Dr. Kiersten Latham, Dr. Karen Gracy, and Dr. Mindy Farmer.